-One out of three people in the Ninth Congressional District have jobs in education, health and social service industry.
+One out of three people in the Ninth Congressional District have jobs in the education, health, and social service industry.
 When health and social assistance services for low- and moderate-income is threatened by national and state policies – all of Brooklyn is under attack.

 The health campus map (above) is known to many as “Downstate,” but this location is deeper and richer in its capacity.
 Downstate has a student body of nearly 1,800 and a staff and faculty community of about 8,000.
 No other organization in the entire state would be more informed regarding health issues.
 It maintains the Medical History Library.

-It has the infrastructure and location to become one of the world’s finest health care campuses.
+It has the infrastructure and location to become one of the world’s finest healthcare campuses.
 The failure of federal leadership on health and social services traps CD9’s health professionals in a community where it is easy to blame the victims for the debt incurred by the “pounds of cure” called hospitals serving patients far too late in their health history.
 Funds for the “ounces of prevention” that focused on the real health care needs in Brooklyn are cut far too easily.
+Read more on the current state of the health and hospital system here: https://bit.ly/3O26Fr5

 The impetus and a national health care system will require a major change in public policy regarding health in communities of low- and moderate-income, especially in places with density and diversity like New York City.
 The question is simple.